The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: Extracting kinematic structures: methodology

 Finally, the intrinsic structures of galaxies are then objectively inferred from statistical results.
 In \citet{Du2020}, via stacking all components together in thousands of disk galaxies from TNG100, we found that the stellar components also cluster in the kinematic-moment space composed of $\langle j_z/j_c \rangle$, $\langle j_p/j_c \rangle$, and $\langle e/|e|_{\rm max} \rangle$.
-We have thus identified the following useful classification: \begin{itemize} \item clusters of stars having strong ($\langle j_z/j_c \rangle \geq 0.8$) to moderate ($0.5 \leq \langle j_z/j_c \rangle < 0.8$) rotation are defined as cold and warm disks, respectively; \item clusters of stars dominated by random motions and tightly bound ($\langle e/|e|_{\rm max} \rangle \leq -0.75$) are classified as bulges; \item clusters of stars dominated by random motions but that are loosely bound ($-0.75<\langle e/|e|_{\rm max} \rangle$) are defined as stellar halos. \end{itemize} Such criteria have been heuristically inferred from the statistical analysis on the disk galaxies from the TNG100 simulation, as presented in \citet{Du2020}.
+We have thus identified the following useful classification: \begin{itemize} \item clusters of stars having strong ($\langle j_z/j_c \rangle \geq 0.85$) to moderate ($0.5 \leq \langle j_z/j_c \rangle < 0.85$) rotation are defined as cold and warm disks, respectively; \item clusters of stars dominated by random motions ($\langle j_z/j_c \rangle < 0.5$) and tightly bound ($\langle e/|e|_{\rm max} \rangle \leq -0.75$) are classified as bulges; \item clusters of stars dominated by random motions ($\langle j_z/j_c \rangle < 0.5$) but that are loosely bound ($-0.75<\langle e/|e|_{\rm max} \rangle$) are defined as stellar halos. \end{itemize} All Gaussian components in the kinematic phase space are thus exclusively classified into cold disk, warm disk, bulge, and halo stellar structures.
+The overall disk and spheroidal structures are obtained by summing stars of the cold+warm disks and of the bulge+halo, respectively.
+Such criteria have been heuristically inferred from the statistical analysis on the disk galaxies from the TNG100 simulation, as presented in \citet{Du2020}.
 This classification method is the simplest and physically clearest classification of galaxy intrinsic structures, referred to as classification 1 in \citet{Du2020}.